-In some cases, the control schemes are too complex to be shown in a P&ID diagram, in this case, independent functional control diagrams are created.
+In some cases, the control schemes are too complex to be shown in a PID drawing, in this case, independent functional control diagrams are created.

 For the design of specific diagrams it is possible to use the ISA symbology or SAMA symbology (The Association of Scientific Apparatus Manufacturers withdrew and no longer supports its standards, they are available only for historical purposes and general information).

-Although the P&ID is the overall document used to define the process, the first document developed in the evolution of a process design is often the PFD (Process Flow Diagrams), the Process Flow Diagram.
+Although the P&ID is the overall document used to define the process, the first document developed in the evolution of a process design is often the PFD (Process Flow Diagrams).
 Once a PFD is released for detail design, the project scope has been established and P&ID development may commence.

 Pronounced as P.N.I.D

 There is no universal standard that specifies the meaning of the letters P&ID.
 Usually, for example, the P in P&ID can mean Pipe, Plant or Process.
 The I refers to Instrument or Instrumentation.
 The D is for Drawing or Diagram.

 Although the final format is the same for all cases, the different names given to this type of diagram are shown below:

 In this post, for simplicity, we will refer to the document by the acronym, P&ID.

 The objective of the PID diagram is to show the necessary information in order to understand the relationship between the conceptual design of the process, developed through the PFD and HMB diagrams, with reality.

 PFD and HMB have only a minimum of information related to the physical aspects of the pipeline or the instrumentation of a system.
 The P&ID provides the link between the conceptual and the actual.